godaddy/asherah/docs/Internals.md

 ```
 Read message from FIFO SK_IK key rotation queue
-If IK meta in message = current IK in metadata persistence
+If IK meta in message = current IK in metastore
-    If SK EKR DOES NOT exist in metadata persistence
+    If SK EKR DOES NOT exist in metastore
         THROW ERROR: no SK exists
-    Load current SK EKR from metadata persistence
+    Load current SK EKR from metastore
     Use MK in HSM to decrypt SK
     If SK is expired
         Queue SK for rotation